Adiabatic hydrodynamization and quasinormal modes of nonthermal attractors

 with $\ps{I}_{\chi}=\left(\int d^2\ps{\chi}~ \ps{g}(\ps{\chi})^2\right)$.
 The equation above is important since it shows how $\tau_{\text{ref}}$ enters the scaling function.
 Also, the above equation means the amplitude $\ps{g}(\ps{\chi})$ of $f_s$ is related to $\kappa$, which sets the scale in the Gaussian in Eq.~\eqref{eq: NTFP fs}.
 This is in complete agreement with the fact that the rescalings of amplitude and momenta are related, as in Eq.~\eqref{eq: A vs G}.

 Eqs.~\eqref{eq: A vs G}, \eqref{eq: NTFP A} and \eqref{eq: NTFP fs} define the prescaling solution of Eq.~\eqref{eq: FP Bjorken}.
 In the following we will refer to $\ps{A}(\tau)^{-1}{f}(\tau,\ps{\xi},\ps{\chi})$ as the prescaling frame.
 In this frame the system becomes effectively static when it is in the prescaling regime.
-Although beyond our scope, the same solution could be applied to prescaling in the full EKT~\cite{Preis:2025oar}, though the scaling-breaking terms add complexity~\cite{Heller:2023mah}.
+Although beyond our scope, the same ansatz could be applied to prescaling in the full EKT~\cite{Preis:2025oar}, though the scaling-breaking terms add complexity~\cite{Heller:2023mah}.

-\textbf{\emph{QNMs in Bjorken flow.--}} In \cite{DeLescluze:2025jqx} it was shown that, near a non-expanding, isotropic NTFP, {linear order deviations from it} can be written as a superposition of quasinormal modes (QNMs).
+\textbf{\emph{QNMs in an expanding NTFP.--}} In \cite{DeLescluze:2025jqx} it was shown that, near a non-expanding, isotropic NTFP, {linear order deviations from it} can be written as a superposition of quasinormal modes (QNMs).
 These decay in a power-law manner to the NTFP with different exponents $\Omega$, which define the QNM frequencies.
 We generalize this analysis to the expanding system by considering a perturbation in the prescaling frame $\ps{A}(\tau)^{-1}f(\tau,p_z,p_\perp)=f_s(\ps{\xi},\ps{\chi})+\delta \ps{f}(\tau, \ps{\xi},\ps{\chi})$ with $\delta \ps{f}\ll1$.
 At linear order in $\delta \ps{f}$, Eq.~\eqref{eq: FP Bjorken} yields an equation of the form

 The solutions are the QNMs of the NTFP:

 {where $\delta\ll 1$}.
 Note that in \cite{DeLescluze:2025jqx} the QNMs were defined with $i\Omega$ to be in line with the convention that a negative imaginary part indicates decay.
 We choose to omit this here to simplify notation.